Michael C. Ruger, Chair

 1994 J.D., Oklahoma City University

-Annette O’Donnell-Butner is a Director and Chief Compliance Officer at KKR Asset Management LLC (KAM), a global investment management and advisory firm, and a wholly owned subsidiary of Kholberg Kravis Roberts & Co L.P.
+Annette is a director and Chief Compliance Officer at KKR Asset Management LLC (KAM), a global investment management and advisory firm, and a wholly owned subsidiary of Kholberg Kravis Roberts & Co L.P.
 (KKR).
 With KKR since 2009, Annette is responsible for the administration of the KAM compliance and ethics program, and regulatory obligations.
 Previously, Ms. O’Donnell-Butner was a Senior Vice President and Deputy Director of Compliance for the Private Investment Management division of Lehman Brothers Holdings Inc. / Barclays PLC.
 In 2012, Annette joined the Board of Visitors for the Political Science Department of the Pennsylvania State University.

 She is a Liberal Arts mentor and was recognized with the 2012 Outstanding Political Science Alumna Award from the College of the Liberal Arts.
 She and her husband, Chris, established a student enhancement fund in the Paterno Liberal Arts Undergraduate Fellows Program and a Trustee Matching Scholarship to support a Political Science Student.
 Annette holds a B.A in Political Science from Pennsylvania State University and a Juris Doctor from Oklahoma City University School of Law.
 She and her husband Chris live in Orinda with their two sons, Christopher and Anderson.